 What caused the confusion was that the name of the leader of the Wangara who arrived during Sarki Ali Yaji's reign some 78 years earlier, bore the same name as the cleric who led by those who arrived in Rumfa's time.
-He was both identified as Abdul Rahman Zaite in Kano Chronicles and the Asl.6
+He was both identified as Abdul Rahman Zaite in Kano Chronicles and the Asl.

 Yet, as argued by M.G.
-Smith (1985), when the Wangara clerics arrived during Sarki Rumfa's reign, they found Islam well established; and in any event the Asl did not state that the Wangara noted in the diary that they did in fact bring Islam to Kano.
-As Smith stated,
+Smith (1985), when the Wangara clerics arrived during Sarki Rumfa's reign, they found Islam well established; and in any event the Asl did not state that the Wangara noted in the diary that they did in fact brought Islam to Kano.
+As Smith stated, form or other since 1380, a system of education which leapt from Egypt to Mali and eventually to Hausaland via the Wangara merchants gained stronghold, rising to scholastic ascendancy during Sarki Rumfa's reign.